Kettariec/onetimesecret_django/README.md

 Before running the web application, create a database, create and apply migrations, install the necessary packages from the pyproject.toml file and populate the .env file with .env.example.
 To run, use the command "python manage.py runserver".

+## Docker
+Create Docker images and containers using commands: "docker-compose build" and "docker-compose up".

 ## Project structure

 config/